lharding/tasknc/README.md

 `ncurses-dev` meta-package is required to compile.
 In Debian Linux: `sudo apt install ncurses-dev`

 `ncursesw` headers are required to compile with unicode support.
 In Arch Linux, this is provided by the `ncurses` package.
+In Debian Linux the package is `libncursesw5-dev`

 Bugs
 ----